 Here is footage of the experts in action to inspire you….

 Xtreme Bodyflight is in Hardaker Lane, just off Hogbin Drive in Toormina.
-The vertical wind tunnel is set-up behind Springloaded and Coffs Harbour Heath Club.
+The vertical wind tunnel is set-up behind Springloaded and Coffs Harbour Health Club.

 It is operational during weekends with extra sessions running these school holidays.